Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "He told us that it was the one option that *he* wouldn't use, sir."

-"I want you to go over every single thing that piece of shit **_xeno_**" - the word was expectorated with all the venom of a racial epithet - "has told us and God help me but if there's even a *hint* that...you know what, just get it the fuck done!"
+"I want you to go over every single thing that piece of shit **_xeno_**" - the word was expectorated with all the venom of a racial epithet - "has told us and God help me but if there's even a *hint* that... you know what, just get it the fuck done!"

 There was a shocked silence as their collective superior barged out of the room.
 The tension finally broke when the base commander took a deep breath.